Mistletoes are semi-parasitic plants with green leaves or stems that photosynthesise but rely on a host tree or shrub for water and nutrients.

 There are 9 species native to New Zealand

-Three species occur mainly in beech forest:
+Three species are found mainly in beech forest:

 - Red mistletoe (Peraxilla tetrapetala)